LahiruKumaraHewagama/Virtual-Memory-Simulator/README.md

 # Virtual-Memory-Simulator

-Using C programming language , This Virtual machine simulater has implemented and to execute the program use a linux environment.
+This virtual Memory simulater has implemented uing C programming language .To execute the program use a linux environment.